danomatika/ofxMidi/README.md

 ### Help, app crashes when receiving MIDI messages

+_As of ofxMidi 1.3.0, queued message passing is available for ofxMidiIn via getNextMessage()._

-If you are sub-classing `ofxMidiListener` and receiving MIDI messages via the `newMidiMessage()` callback function, there is a chance of segmentation faults (and crashes) if you share the received messages between multiple threads (ie. main GUI, OSC receiver, etc).
+If you are using direct message passing by sub-classing `ofxMidiListener` and receiving MIDI messages via the `newMidiMessage()` callback function, there is a chance of segmentation faults (and crashes) if you share the received messages between multiple threads (ie. main GUI, OSC receiver, etc).

 Depending upon the design of your application, you may need to place a mutex object or shared lock around access to these resources shared between threads.